ragsns/javaone-cloudfoundry-hol/ex6/README.md

 Instance hosted at  10.254.2.154:61162
 ```

 In the browser, hit the button "KILL APP" and **immediately** and continually refresh the page.
-At some point you should see a "Page Not Found" message which indicates the application is not running.
+Almost immediately or at some point you should see a "Page Not Found" message which indicates the application is not running.

 After a while (**it may take a few minutes**) the application will be restarted and this time the Instance details will be different.